 Strategy.
 Our long-term business strategy is designed to capitalize on the opportunities we perceive within the gaming industry.
-We are an experienced developer of proprietary table games but a relative newcomer to developing and providing advanced electronic table game platforms and e-Tables.
+We are an experienced developer and provider of proprietary table games, advanced electronic table game platforms and e-Tables.
 Throughout our history, we have been focused on creating and expanding our base of recurring revenues that we earn on a monthly basis.
 Our plan is to continue to increase the recurring revenues we receive by employing the following strategies: